petersulyok/smfc/README.md

    5 | 10/19/2023 | 05:20:59 PM CEST | Fan #0x46 | Lower Critical going low  | Asserted
 ```

 If the problematic fan (causing the alert) is identified, then you must adjust its threshold.
 This process could take several adjustment cycle.
-Be patent :)
+Be patient :)
 You may read [this chapter](https://github.com/petersulyok/smfc#7-ipmi-fan-control-and-sensor-thresholds) for more details.

 ### Q: How does the author test/use this service?